harleydutton/tabula-rasa/meta/rejected/list of terms for secrets.md

 ---

 These musing's are prioritizing realism more than they probably should.
 I think I need to make sure the system plays fast, whatever it is as per [[Abstractions Over Realism]]

+---

+these have already been listed elsewhere, rejected.